joe-fennell/stfc-food-network-cop26-hackathon/README.md

 - **Visualisations** This could be example interfaces shown as mock-ups, wireframes or prototype demonstrations
 - **Management** How your team will use the investment to produce the platform.
 How will you keep it running?

-You must submit your slides by 14:00 GMT on Friday 5th of November (email slides or a link to stfcfoodnetwork@sheffield.ac.uk).
+You must submit your slides by 14:00 GMT on Friday 5th of November (email slides or a link to [helpdesk@joefennell.org](helpdesk@joefennell.org)).
 Slides submitted later than this will not be accepted, but you will still be able to pitch (without slides).

 Alternatively, you are welcome to submit a video presentation of no more than 10 minutes by the slide deadline.
 This should be hosted on Youtube or Vimeo and cannot be edited after the deadline.
+Note that these services take time to process a video, so you should aim to upload an hour before the deadline.
 Please email the link as above.

 ## 5. Recommended Datasets
 We have included data gathered by project partners as well as relevant 3rd party geospatial data providers.